e-pet/adni-bias/README.md

 2. Low_Dim_Models.py (for training logistic regression models using manually extracted volumetric features, age, and sex)
 3. CNN_Model.py (for training CNN models using raw 3D MRI volumes as inputs)
 4. analysis.py (for pulling results together and conducting performance analyses)

+##### Data selection and preprocessing
+- A single T1-weighted MP-RAGE recording per subject was selected from ADNI1-3.
+If multiple recordings were available, the first one was used.
+- Recordings for which either FreeSurfer or SPM threw errors were discarded.
+- For the MCI analysis, recordings for which a classification into stable or progressive MCI according to our definition was not possible were discarded as well.
+(This was the case when there was no AD diagnosis during follow-up _and_ there was no follow-up data beyond 2 years.)
+- SPM processing was done using Matlab R2019a, FreeSurfer was v.
+7.1.1.
+- For the logistic regression analysis, run [recon-all](https://surfer.nmr.mgh.harvard.edu/fswiki/recon-all) followed by [asegstats2table](https://surfer.nmr.mgh.harvard.edu/fswiki/asegstats2table) and [aparsstats2table](https://surfer.nmr.mgh.harvard.edu/fswiki/aparsstats2table) in FreeSurfer, then use SPM12 and their volume quantification to [get ICV](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4265726/).
+- For the CNN analysis, use the recon-all (see above) output norm.mgz and transform it into MNI305 using [mri_vol2vol](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_vol2vol) and the tailarach transform given by FreeSurfer, e.g., using `mri_vol2vol --mov norm.mgz --lta transforms/talairach.lta --o norm_mni305.nii --targ mri/mni305.cor.mgz`.

 --